pstlab/sharework_knowledge/README.md

 gpr.ws=<absolute-path-to-the-workspace>
 ```

 As an alternative to the file ```gradle.properties``` the same configuration parameters can be specified using environment variables.
-For example add to the ```.bashrc``` the definition of the following variables:
+For example add to  ```.bashrc``` the definition of the following variables:

 ```
 export GITHUB_USER=<github-user>
 export GITHUB_TOKEN=<github-personal-access-token>
-export SHAREWORK_WS=<path-to-the-workspace>
+export SHAREWORK_WS=<path-to-the-workspace>           # e.g., ~/ws
 ```

 ### Bulding the Package

-At this point, install the **sharework_knowledge** package into the ROSJava workspace by cloning and installing the current repository as follows:
+At this point install the **sharework_knowledge package** into the ROSJava workspace by cloning and installing the current repository.

 ```
 cd ~/ws/src